mkhodabandeh/ProbabilisticNeuralProgrammedNetwork/README.md

-# Probabilistic Neural Programmed Network
+# Verifying the Results of Probabilistic Neural Programmed Network

-This is the official implementation for paper:
+This repository tries to verify the results of the following paper using their official implementation:

 [Probabilistic Neural Programmed Networks for Scene Generation](http://www2.cs.sfu.ca/~mori/research/papers/deng-nips18.pdf)